Anne E. Pitter is a Partner in the Corporate, Real Estate and Hospitality Practices of Smith, Gambrell & Russell, LLP.

 Anne lectures and gives presentations regarding business entities, joint ventures, limited liability company, partnership investment and joint venture agreements, due diligence in lending transactions, third party loan documentation, and UCC and security arrangements and opinions.
 In addition, she has written articles on the use of special purpose entities and UCC Revised Article 9.

-Going above and beyond the legal work, Anne is the Head of SGR’s Women’s Initiative in the New York office and supervisor and proponent of many of the New York office’s pro bono activities including, most recently, The New York City Bar Association’s pro bono COVID-19 project helping some of New York City’s many small businesses.
+Going above and beyond the legal work, Anne is the Head of SGR’s Women’s Initiative in the New York office, a member of the Firm’s Diversity & Inclusion committee and supervisor and proponent of many of the New York office’s pro bono activities including, most recently, The New York City Bar Association’s pro bono COVID-19 project helping some of New York City’s many small businesses.

 Anne received her B.A. from the University of Rochester in 1973, and her J.D. from Albany Law School in 1978, where she was an Albany Law Review editor.
 She is a member of the State Bar of New York.